-The proposed park is located in Upton, Chester, between the Countess of Chester Hospital and Parkgate Road.
+The park is located in Upton, Chester, between the Countess of Chester Hospital and Parkgate Road.
 The land is within the Chester greenbelt and borders on the Shropshire Union Canal.
-The plans represent an exciting opportunity to create an accessible parkland and open space for the local community.
-It will encourage recreation and health as well as making improvements to the existing habitats and to the environment.

 The Homes and Communities Agency provided the Land Trust with funding which will effectively secure the long term future of the park.
 This funding will ensure this park can be managed for community benefit which will have a direct effect on the lives of thousands of local people, creating positive outcomes for health, social, cohesion, education, environment and the local economy.
-The Trust will work with other adjoining landowners including the NHS Trusts, to secure the future development of this large area of open space as a community health and well-being park.
+The Trust will work with other adjoining landowners including the NHS Trusts, to secure the future of the open space as a community health and well-being park.

-To create the park, a series of pathways and trails for walkers and cyclists will be constructed.
-These will connect to the local footpaths and the canal towpath.
-Works, including hedge laying and localised tree planting, will take place to enhance and conserve the site’s ecological interest, open views and existing features and a visitor car park will be built.
+To create the park, a series of pathways and trails for walkers and cyclists were constructed, connecting to local footpaths and the canal towpath.
+Hedge laying and localised tree planting have helped to enhance and conserve the site’s ecological interest, open views and existing features.

 We are always on the look out for enthusiastic, committed people who want to make a real and lasting difference in their local community.Get Involved